prathameshkhade/SysAdmin/README.md

 </div>

 <p>SysAdmin is Free Software: You can use, study, share, and improve it at will.
-<p>Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+<p>Specifically you can redistribute and/or modify it under the terms of the <a href="https://www.gnu.org/licenses/gpl.html">GNU General Public License</a> as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## 📬 Contact